azadbolour/boardgame/BACKLOG.md

   get an updated number if it is a swap.
 Regular plays seem to update.
 See reflectPlayOnGame.
 Should be centralized in a call and called initially in service methods.

-- An internal error should end the game in the server, and also in the UI.

 - Use database transactions.
 Put db calls inside runSqlPersistMPool.